franciscogallom/shophender/README.md

 The project has three dimensions.
 It was developed first for mobile 📱, then the tablet version 📟 is observed from 760 pixels, and after 1023 pixels the desktop version 💻.

+## Environment Variables ⚠️

+If you want to run this project on your computer, you can ask me privately for environment variables for Firebase configuration.
+I will send you the .env file.

 ## Available Scripts